tenstorrent/pytorch2.0_ttnn/docs/ProblemSolving.md

             py::arg("queue_id") = 0}
 );
 ```
-Spot the `py::kw_only()` call.
-It separates positional and key-value only arguments in the binding.
+Notice the `py::kw_only()` call, which separates positional and keyword-only arguments in the binding.

-Now lets look how `ttnn.clone` is used in tt-metal tests/models
+Next, check how `ttnn.clone` is used in the TT-Metal tests/models:
 https://github.com/search?q=repo%3Atenstorrent%2Ftt-metal%20ttnn.clone&type=code
 Here is a sample search result
 ```